syga19/FileSystemBrowser/README.md

     Password: Paulikaite

-Now you should be able to see all the files and folders in  main directory.
+Now your are able to see all the files and directories.